industrial-edge/machine-monitor-getting-started/docs/Installation.md

 ![Notactivate](graphics/Notactivate.PNG)

-The "Quality Rule" is activated first to introduce the application features.
+The "Lubrication Rule" is activated first to introduce the application features.
 This is done by clicking on the three dots and selecting "Activate".
 The rule is now activated.
 After activating the rule and letting it run until we receive the first notification, the user can preview the rule by clicking on the child asset "Tank_Filling_Application".
-As shown in the figure below, the "Quality Rule" is activated and it has produced its first alert.
+As shown in the figure below, the "Lubrication Rule" is activated and it has produced its first alert.
 This rule has one trigger: the number of Faulty bottles.
 The number of Faulty bottles has reached the maintenance limit that we previously defined (Due limit: 200 Bottles, Overdue limit: 201 Bottles).

 ![Activate](graphics/Activate.PNG)